legowiifun/GeometryDashHideUI/README.md

 hideUIAPI::turnOnUI();
 ```

 If you are a mod developer adding an object to the UI, and you want it to be automatically hidden, there are two approaches.
-First, you can put it in UILayer.
-This is automatically hidden.
+First, you can put it in either UILayer or geode::OverlayManager.
+These are automatically hidden.
 There is also an optional API you can use.
 First put
 ```
     "dependencies": {